dymmond/esmerald/docs/configurations/csrf.md

 # CSRFConfig

 CSRF extends for Cross-Site Request Forgery and it's one of the built-in middlewares of Esmerald.
-When a CSRFConfig object is passed to an application instance, it automatically starts the `CSRFMiddleware`.
+When a CSRFConfig object is passed to an application instance, it will automatically start the `CSRFMiddleware`.

 !!!
 Tip
     More information about CSRF